 Pregnancy loss is devastating no matter the circumstances.
 The future you were envisioning is suddenly gone.
 You may find it’s difficult to cope with your feelings or to relate to others.
-You deserve time and space to mourn the loss of your pregnancy while moving toward healing.
+You deserve time and space to mourn the loss of your pregnancy after a miscarriage or preterm birth while moving toward healing.

 The spectrum of emotions you might feel are not limited and are unique to each individual after experiencing loss.
 People commonly experience five stages of grief:

-Bargaining: The ‘what if…’ stage.
+The "what if…" stage.
 Bargaining allows a temporary escape from the pain of your loss and gives people an opportunity to adjust to the reality of the situation.
 “What could I have done differently to prevent this from happening?”

 There is no time limit on grief and the emotions you will feel.
 It is key that you allow yourself time to heal and move toward going forward.
 There are steps you can take to make your healing process easier.

 - Take it slow

 - Talk with your partner or loved ones

 - Remember your baby

 Although grief healing is necessary in finding an acceptable way to live with your loss, it doesn’t mean that you should forget your memories or that they are insignificant.
 Remember that celebrating joy in your life moving forward does not dishonor your loss.
 Memorialize your baby and be reminded of your strength.

 Looking for resources?